Absent from America, French cars drive into Iran election

 A BMW spokesman said the company's future entry into Iran "will depend on political and economic developments", adding: "There are currently no concrete plans."

 U.S. carmakers withdrew before the 1979 Iranian revolution as ties between the countries broke down.
-Japanese manufacturers such as Toyota (7203.T) have not signaled any Iranian investment plans since the nuclear deal.
+Japanese manufacturers such as Toyota have not signalled any Iranian investment plans since the nuclear deal.

 PRODUCTION REBOUND